 We strongly recommend that ALL child development (CHDV) students receive individual department advising with one of our full-time CHDV faculty members.
 This advising will allow you to get your questions answered, allow us to determine if you have equivalencies for courses taken at other colleges, and ensure that you take the appropriate courses to complete your certificate or degree in the most efficient manner possible.
 Please make sure to check in with the department for advising during any semester throughout your time at Palomar.
-We know that plans can change, and we want to make sure that you have all your questions answered and progress in the best way possible towards your goals.
+We know that plans can change, and we want to make sure you have all your questions answered and progress in the best way possible towards your goals.

-We offer two Certificates of Achievement that cannot be combined with GE coursework for an AS degree: Child Development Associate Teacher and School-Age Assistant.
+We offer two Certificates of Achievement that cannot be combined with GE coursework for an AS degree.
 These certificates are designed to provide basic skills and knowledge needed for entry-level employment in child development.
-The Child Development Associate Teacher Certificate provides students with the appropriate units for entry-level work in early childhood classrooms.
-The School Age Assistant Certificate provides students with the appropriate units for work in before and after school programs.

-We also offer six Certificates of Achievement that can be combined with the appropriate GE coursework to earn an AS degree in Child Development.
-These certificates include Child Development Teacher, Child Development Preschool Master Teacher, Child Development Infant/Toddler Master Teacher, Child Development Early Inclusion Master Teacher, Child Development Administration and Child and Family Services.
+Six Certificates of Achievement can be combined with the appropriate GE coursework to earn an AS degree in Child Development.
 These certificates provide a strong educational foundation for students interested in working as lead teachers or administrators in early childhood programs.

+- Child Development Associate Teacher - entry-level employment in child development - School-Age Assistant - for work in before and after school programs - Child Development Teacher - Child Development Preschool Master Teacher - Child Development Infant/Toddler Master Teacher - Child Development Early Inclusion Master Teacher - Child Development Administration

-The Child and Family Services certificate is specifically designed to provide an appropriate lower-division preparation for students hoping to work with children and families in a capacity other than in the classroom, for example, in social work.
+The following certificate is specifically designed to provide an appropriate lower-division preparation for students hoping to work with children and families in a capacity other than in the classroom, for example, in social work.

+• Child and Family Services